stockonchain/database-pg/README.md

 https://www.enterprisedb.com/downloads/postgres-postgresql-downloads

 During install, use password "postgres" for the "postgres" admin user.

 Create database with name "stockonchain" with pgadmin.

-Use "Restore" function from pgadmin to deploy the database
+You can use "Restore" function from pgadmin to deploy the database